Woman taken to hospital after being hit by Storm Debi debris

 Forecasters had warned of a potential “danger to life” as schools and services in parts of Ireland delayed opening due to weather warnings across the island.

-A yellow warning for every county in Ireland came into effect at midnight and is due to remain until 3pm on Monday.

-The majority of the country was also placed under a series of now-expired red and orange wind warnings due to “severe and damaging gusts”.
+The majority of the country was placed under a series of now-expired red and orange wind warnings due to “severe and damaging gusts”, after which a yellow warning remained in place until 3pm.

 The weather caused disruption to early morning flights at Dublin Airport, while commuters in the city saw cancellations on a number of services.